Israel: Bronze and Iron Ages

 Early references to "Canaan" and "Canaanites" appear in ancient Near Eastern and Egyptian texts (c.
 2000 BCE); these populations were structured as politically independent city-states.
 During the Late Bronze Age (1550–1200 BCE), large parts of Canaan formed vassal states of the New Kingdom of Egypt.
 As a result of the Late Bronze Age collapse, Canaan fell into chaos, and Egyptian control over the region collapsed.
 Ancestors of the Israelites are thought to have included ancient Semitic-speaking peoples native to this area.
-Modern archaeological accounts suggest that the Israelites and their culture branched out of the Canaanite peoples through the development of a distinct monolatristic—and later monotheistic—religion centered on Yahweh.
+Modern archaeological accounts suggest that the Israelites and their culture branched out of the Canaanite peoples through the settlement of the central highlands and the development of a distinct monolatristic—and later monotheistic—religion centered on Yahweh.
 They spoke an archaic form of Hebrew, known as Biblical Hebrew.
 Around the same time, the Philistines settled on the southern coastal plain.